 \section{Conclusions and outlook}

-We studied the recently proposed connection between Seiberg-Witten theory and black-hole quasinormal frequencies~\cite{Aminov:2020yma}, in the context of the gravitoelectromagnetic perturbations of the Kerr-Newman solution in the Dudley-Finley approximation.
-For sub-extremal black holes and in the parameter space we surveyed, we found that the lowest damped quasinormal frequencies computed using the gauge-theoretical tools agree with those obtain using the continued fraction method~\cite{Leaver:1985ax,Berti:2005eb}.
-Our results give further support for the validity of the proposal of Aminov, Grassi and Hatsuda~\cite{Aminov:2020yma}.
+We studied the recently proposed connection between Seiberg-Witten theory and black hole quasinormal frequencies~\cite{Aminov:2020yma}, in the context of the gravitoelectromagnetic perturbations of the Kerr-Newman solution in the Dudley-Finley approximation.
+For subextremal black holes and in the parameter space we surveyed, we found that the lowest damped quasinormal frequencies computed using the gauge-theoretical tools agree with those obtain using the continued fraction method~\cite{Leaver:1985ax,Berti:2005eb}.
+Our results give further support for the validity of the proposal of Aminov~et~al.~\cite{Aminov:2020yma}.
 In addition, we obtained a simple equation that is isospectral to the radial Dudley-Finley equation following Refs.~\cite{Hatsuda:2020iql,Casals:2021ugr}.
 Where do we go from here?

 One direction would be to study the extremal case, in which the Dudley-Finley equation maps to the quantum Seiberg-Witten curve for $N_f=2$, cf.~Eq.\eqref{eq:AGH_SWC_2}.
 From a physical point of view, however, the problem is somewhat less interesting as the Dudley-Finley equation becomes a poor approximation to actual dynamics of gravitoelectromagnetic perturbations in this limit.